Degrees and Certificates

 Course Substitutions for Program Requirements

 All courses listed for a program are considered required courses.
 Substitutions for required courses must be approved in writing by an advisor and the appropriate academic dean.
-Students should work with their academic advisor on course substitution.
+Student should work with their academic advisor on course substitution.

 Repeating a Course

 Any attempted course that is a repeat of a course previously attempted under the semester system is used in the calculation of the cumulative GPA.
 The previous semester attempts of the repeated course appear on the academic record but are not used in the cumulative GPA calculation or to satisfy graduation requirements.
 All courses attempted under the quarter system appear on the academic record and are included in the calculation of the GPA.
 Questions concerning repeating a course should be directed to the Enrollment Services Office.
 A student may repeat a course previously taken but should normally be limited to two enrollments of the same course.
 Requests to enroll in the same course more than twice must be documented and approved by the College’s chief academic officer, or designee.
 These steps do not apply to general usage courses numbered in the 90s, 95s, 96s, 97s, 98s or 99s.